mediastream/mediastream-challenge/README.md

 #### Test Nº2 (JS)
-This solution has a nice interactive menu made with `inquirer` to call its different tasks
+This solution has a nice interactive menu made with `inquirer` to call its different tasks.
+Start by typing the name of any repository (defaults to `mediastream`)
 ```
 node 02-javascript
 ```